fvs21/CacheDB/README.md

 The server executable, opens a socket connection to receive data from the client.
 Then, it parses the command and executes the corresponding action.

-The cache supports 3 commands: set, get, delete
+The cache supports 4 commands: set, get, delete and evict

 ## Usage
 ### For the server